gl1tterbomb/gl1tterbomb/README.md

 2. I block freely if I find out that any of y'all have alternate accounts just to stalk or harass.
 (You know who I'm talking to. *looking at you, @ccherrypie*).

 3. No DNI needed.. 👍
-   heh I lied, if you're @ccherrypie or you're friends with him.
-DNI. grrrrrr 🐺🐺 (I need more booster gold fans or any dc fans plsss)
+   heh I lied, if you're @ccherrypie

+   (I need more booster gold fans or any DC/fantastic 4 fans plsss)
  ___________________________________________________________________________

  ★ If I didn’t reply to any of your messages, it doesn't mean I’m trying to ignore you.
 There’s a chance I’m AFK, busy creating new ponies, or just bad at responding, and it takes me a while, who knows.
 Feel free to whisper, and I'll check and reply! 👍